 Diagnosing Chemical Sensitivity

 Many doctors are unfamiliar with chemical sensitivities and how they can affect patients.
 Symptoms can also look like indications of other disorders.
-This causes people that are seeking treatment to have a difficult time getting diagnosed.
+This causes people who are seeking treatment to have a difficult time getting diagnosed.

 Other diagnostic tests include: